 print(i)

-statement is a useful tool for when you need to include a statement that does nothing in your code, either as a placeholder or to structure your code.
+Overall, the pass statement is a useful tool for when you need to include a statement that does nothing in your code, either as a placeholder or to structure your code.

 Recursion is a programming technique in which a function calls itself one or more times to solve a problem.
 It’s a powerful and elegant way to solve problems that can be broken down into smaller subproblems.